Estimated reading time: 9 minutes

 - Call your employer to resign over the phone or leave a message

-You also don’t want to give security your resignation letter to hand to your boss.
+You also don’t want to give security your resignation letter to your boss.

 The good thing is that a resignation letter doesn’t have to be complicated.

-Your boss doesn’t need to read a massive letter about how dedicated you were to the role.
+Your boss doesn’t need to read a massive letter about your dedication to the role.

-If you’re in a professional role you will want to write a formal resignation letter with two weeks notice.
+If you’re in a professional role, you must write a formal resignation letter with two weeks notice.

 Some of you may want nothing to do with your employer and can’t wait to get out.

-There are others that just quit on the spot with no notice and don’t plan on any form of resignation letter.
+Others just quit on the spot without notice and don’t plan on any form of resignation letter.

-So, it boils down to the relationship you have with your employer as to how you exit your role.
+So, it boils down to your relationship with your employer and how you exit your role.

 What Is A Notice Of Resignation

-A notice of resignation is simply a form of telling your employer that you are moving on from the company.
+A notice of resignation tells your employer that you are moving on from the company.

-The typical time frame as I mentioned above is a two-week resignation letter notice.
+As I mentioned above, the typical time frame is a two-week resignation letter notice.

-Unless you are retiring you don’t need to tell your employer where you are going or what your future plans are.
+You don’t need to tell your employer where you are going or your plans unless you are retiring.